fubhy/graphql-drupal/doc/mutations/validations.md

 ## Create the ArticleResponse class

-Because we need adition content inside our Response we make a class that implements the module's ResponseInterface.
+Because we need additional content inside our Response we make a class that implements the module's ResponseInterface.
 Inside it will have a `article` property (like we saw before).
 This will be added in the `src/Wrappers/Response` folder and we will call it `ArticleResponse.php`

 ```php